 2) Design a plan of action.
 Think before you act.
 Lay out a strategy to move you decisively in the direction of your goal.
 You may not understand everything involved, and you will probably need to make adjustments along the way – but you should still have a well thought out achievement plan before you begin.

 3) Believe that you will achieve.
 Confidence can keep you going when you face challenges and delays.
 Knowing what you intend to achieve and how you plan to achieve it will build your confidence.
 Having your exact achievement objective clearly in mind makes it very real.
 The more real it is, the easier it is to feel confident about achieving your goal.

 4) Seek to create value.
 When we are working to create value for others as well as ourselves, something amazing happens.
 It causes us to think beyond ourselves and changes the overall energy around our pursuits.
 There is a “giving” aspect that opens the door for “receiving.”
 It’s a kind of reciprocal energy exchange sometimes called the Law of Compensation.

 5) Enjoy the process.
 Increasing your sense of achievement is a process that takes time and effort.
 Generally speaking, the greater the achievement the more time and effort involved.
 Don’t get so hung up on results that you forget to enjoy yourself along the way.
 Most of life is spent in the process, it makes sense that we should learn to enjoy it.

 6) Take consistent action.
 Raising your personal sense of achievement involves a series of steps taken in a predetermined direction.
 The results come from the principle of compounding.
-Lots of small steps add up over time.
-To illustrate the power of compounding, I invite you to read: Would You Rather Have A Million Dollars or a Penny?
-This simple chart really makes the point.
+Lots of small steps taken consistently add up (or compound) over time.
+This is how amazing goals are accomplished and it’s also how great wealth is built.